Benefits of Establishing a Singapore Fund Management Company

 - Setting up your business – We will incorporate the appropriate structure.

-- Policy and procedure – We ensure that your policies and procedures are adequately set up to complement your business strategy.
+- Compliance policy and procedure – We ensure that your policies and procedures are adequately set up to complement your business strategy.

 - Risk Management & Corporate Governance – We set up your Risk Management Framework & Compliance Monitoring Plan to ensure that the implemented policies and procedures are executed accordingly.

-- Ongoing Compliance – Our team will be at your fingertips to ensure that any queries or questions relating to your compliance technicalities are resolved.
+- Compliance Monitoring & Ongoing Compliance – Our team will be at your fingertips to ensure that any queries or questions relating to your compliance technicalities are resolved.

 Learn more about our Singapore Licensing & Registration Solutions